 WG IV/10: Advanced Geospatial Applications for Smart Cities and Regions

-Addressing the challenges dealing with urban and regional transformation in order to achieve sustainability and better liveability is a very important topic that needs to be understood and further investigated from a multi-disciplinary point of view.
+Addressing the challenges of dealing with urban and regional transformation in order to achieve sustainability and better liveability is a very important topic that needs to be understood and further investigated from a multi-disciplinary point of view.
 In particular, knowledge about how city or regional systems operate, how they interact with each other, and what impact changes can have on them, plays a major role towards integrated urban and regional planning.

 In this context, the WG is focusing particularly, but not exclusively, on semantic city models (especially 3D) and their role as integrated information hub for different applications.
 Exploiting the added value of an integrated spatial and non-spatial information hub, containing harmonised and detailed information about 3D geometries, semantics, representation of land rights, restrictions and responsibilities (e.g. typically needed in cadastres), plays a crucial role to address questions and solve problems at urban and regional scale, with – as far as possible and reasonable – a bottom-up approach.
 As a matter of fact, topics dealing with environmental challenges, energy planning, mobility, or emergency responses in case of infrastructure failure – just to name some – can greatly benefit from such integrated city models due to the information granularity they can offer.